RhinoSecurityLabs/cloudgoat/scenarios/ecs_privesc_evade_protection/README.md

 > **Warning**: If GuardDuty have enabled before creating scenario, It would cause an error.

+> **Note**: Use the docker command during the scenario creation process; the docker environment have to be ready.

 ## Scenario Goal(s)

 Read flag.txt in S3 with avoiding various defense techniques.